sstangl/openpowerlifting/docs/data-readme.md

 The full list of valid Country values is defined by [modules/opltypes/src/country.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/opltypes/src/country.rs).

+### State

+Optional.
+The home state/province/oblast/division/etc of the lifter, if known.

+The full list of valid State values is defined by [modules/opltypes/src/states.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/opltypes/src/states.rs).
+Expanded names are given there in comments.

 ### Federation

 Mandatory.
 The federation that hosted the meet.